lifenautjoe/webpack-starter-basic/README.md

 ```

-⚠️ Please remember to remove the Google Analytics tag in the `index.html` file as soon as you make the template yours :-)
+⚠️ Please remember to remove the Google Analytics tag in the `index.html` file as soon as you make the template yours.

 ```html
 <!-- Global Site Tag (gtag.js) - Google Analytics -->